 Until the influx of European and American cooking equipment most all Indian food was prepared over charcoal ovens called Chulas.
 A Chula is a brick cube with a hole in the front to feed the fire and holes on the top to act as burners.
 Chula construction is quite the art form, requiring careful plastering to provide the right draft to give a hot and even source of heat.
-Traditionally the brickwork was done by a manservant or a bricklayer, but the plastering and preparing of the oven was done by women because it was considered an art form requiring great skill.
+Traditionally the brickwork was done by a manservant or a bricklayer, but the plastering and preparing of the oven were done by women because it was considered an art form requiring great skill.
 A Chula gives the cook the option of using a pan or cooking directly over the flame.
 Because of the round shape of the holes in the top and generally a lack of a cooking grate, kebabs are a particular favorite of Indian cooks.
 All manner of meats and vegetables are prepared in this way.
 But don't be fooled.
 Barbecue is a popular item as well.

-Probably the most famous recipe from the Tandoor is Tandoori Chicken.
+Probably the most famous recipe from the Tandoor is Tandoori chicken.
 The skinned whole chicken is rubbed with salt and lime (or lemon) and marinated for at least six hours in a mixture of yogurt and a masala.
 Masala is kind of the Indian equivalent of a spice rub (wet or dry).
-Typically it is made of ginger, garlic, chilies and saffron (for color).
+Typically it is made of ginger, garlic, chilies, and saffron (for color).
 After the chickens have marinated they are placed on long thick iron skewers and placed inside the Tandoor to cook.
 Because of the Tandoor's intense and even heat, it only takes about 20 minutes for the chickens to cook.
 Few things receive more praise than chicken cooked in an old and well-used Tandoor.
 The Tandoor itself is a vital ingredient to the recipe because it imparts a mellow smoke flavor to the chicken.

 When cooking Indian food, remember that India is a primary producer and consumer of a tremendous variety of spices.
 Indian food incorporates a very wide diversity of spices in all its food.
 Many of these spices are mixed together to form the mainstays of the Indian diet.
-Things like Garam Masala (typically: cinnamon, cardamom pods, cloves, black peppercorns and cumin seeds) and Curry Powder (fenugreek, mustard, poppy seeds, cloves, cardamom pods, red chilies, black peppercorns, ginger, cumin, coriander, and turmeric).
+Things like garam masala (typically: cinnamon, cardamom pods, cloves, black peppercorns, and cumin seeds) and curry powder (fenugreek, mustard, poppy seeds, cloves, cardamom pods, red chilies, black peppercorns, ginger, cumin, coriander, and turmeric).
 Also important are yogurt, dhal (lentils and split peas) and coconut milk.